BongoHive/front-end-learning-resources/README.md

 > Assignment for this phase can be found here https://github.com/BongoHive/react-2
 Building on the react knowledge, you will build a to-do app, check more info in the link above.

+**Phase 7**
+> Assignment for this phase can be found here https://github.com/BongoHive/rn-todo

+- Learn basics of react-native https://facebook.github.io/react-native/docs/tutorial
+- ListViews in react native https://facebook.github.io/react-native/docs/using-a-listview
+Building on the react knowledge, you will build a to-do app but you will use react-native this time,
+check more info in the link above.